-The hotel features 76 spacious apartment-style suites with access to 24 hours a day H Market where guests can purchase their snacks and goodies.
-The hotel boasts modern Chinese-Japanese fusion H Restaurant, a champagne themed H Bar, a Fitness Center and an International ATM.
+The hotel features 76 spacious apartment-style suites with access to 24-hour-a-day H Market, where guests can purchase their snacks and goodies.
+The hotel boasts a modern Chinese-Japanese fusion H Restaurant, a champagne-themed H Bar, a Fitness Center, and an international ATM.

 This hotel is a rewards category 7 hotel and costs 30,000 World of Hyatt points per night.
-On the night of the 14th Jan, this ski hotel costs from $338 per room per night.
-Not cheap but definitely an experience.
+On the night of the 14th of January, this ski hotel costs from $338 USD per room per night.
+Not cheap, but definitely an experience.